 TENTS EQUIPMENT & MEALS

-Provided: All group climbing equipment: climbing ropes and technical hardware; meals and tents.
+Provided: All group climbing equipment: climbing ropes and technical hardware; meals (except for lunches) and tents.

-Not provided: Personal equipment.
+Not provided: Personal equipment and lunches.
 You are responsible for all items on the gear list.
 Transportation is not provided for this climb.
 Climbers will need to provide transportation to the trailhead.

 This is a highly recommended shortlist and we would be happy to pass on a longer reading list for those interested.
 These links will bounce to Amazon.com with reviews.

 This expedition was incredible.
 The pace was excellent, the Guides were superb and clearly had the safety of the climb and climbers first and foremost.
 They consistently demonstrated the experience, subject matter expertise and interpersonal skills necessary to get us to the top.
 Could not have asked for a more professional group of guides who made the expedition enjoyable, rewarding and physically demanding.